MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-react.md

 # Build your first Microsoft Teams app

 Start Microsoft Teams app development by building your first app, "Hello World!".
+This app uses the Tab capability.

 In this tutorial, you'll learn: